Danvc1984/EsteticaPrincess/README.md

 ## Simple website for a small hair cutting business.

-*Created with HTML, SASS and Javascript.*
+_Created with HTML, SASS and Javascript._

-Intended to be a reusable scafolding for other small scale or JAM stack projects.
+Intended to be a reusable scaffolding for other small scale or JAM stack projects.